Aiven-Open/jdbc-connector-for-apache-kafka/docs/source/index.rst

 1. MySQL - `ON DUPLICATE KEY <http://dev.mysql.com/doc/refman/5.7/en/insert-on-duplicate.html>`_
 2. Oracle - `MERGE <https://docs.oracle.com/cd/B28359_01/server.111/b28286/statements_9016.htm>`_.
     This requires knowledge for the primary keys to build the merge statement.
-The database metadata is queries to retrieve this.
+The database metadata is queried to retrieve this.
 3. MSSQL - `MERGE <https://msdn.microsoft.com/en-us/library/bb510625.aspx>`_.
     This requires knowledge for the primary keys to build the merge statement.
-The database metadata is queries to retrieve this.
+The database metadata is queried to retrieve this.
 4. Postgre - 9.5 and above.????
 Needs to be implemented.